Faisal bin Turki Al Saud (1785–1865): Battle of Mesaimeer

+Later reign

-Faisal formally requested the support of the British Political Resident in Bushire through his representative in Trucial Oman in 1848.
-In 1851 he also demanded the assistance of the British Political Resident to collect zakat from Bahraini Muslims.
-Following unsuccessful attempts to gain authority in Al Qassim Faisal appointed his younger brother Jiluwi governor to the region.
+Following unsuccessful attempts to gain authority in Al Qassim, Faisal appointed his younger brother Jiluwi governor to the region.
 However, Jiluwi did not manage to obtain full loyalty of people there who revolted against him 1854.
 During the 1850s Faisal unsuccessfully attempted to capture Oman and Bahrain.
 His next target was the Trucial States which he attacked in the 1860s.
 His both attempts were not fruitful, and the British forces militarily stopped his attacks.
 In 1865 a colonel in the British army, Lewis Pelly, officially visited Faisal in Riyadh.

+Income

 Faisal's major income sources included zakat, import duties, pilgrim fees, one-fifth share from raids and warfare, fines, revenues from the ruler’s personal domains, and tributes paid by neighbouring countries such as Bahrain and Muscat.
 He governed the Emirate with success until his death in December 1865.
 However, around the end of his rule the de facto ruler of the Emirate was his heir and son, Abdullah, and infighting among his four sons eventually destroyed the state.